 The Company's objective is to seek long-term capital growth by investing in undervalued securities across the world, so to continue to provide returns to shareholders.
-Under the capital management programme approved by shareholders, the Company may adjust its capital structure via rights issues and share buy-backs.
+Under the capital management programme approved by shareholders, the Company may adjust its capital structure via rights issues and share buy-backs, pursuant to the capital management programme.